dyte-submissions/dyte-vit-2022-gokulnair2001/README.md

-# Versella
+# Versella⚡️
-* Versella is a Python based **CLI** used to do version check on various types of repositories and update them if version is lower.
+Versella is a Python based **CLI** used to do version check on various types of repositories and update them if version is lower.

 ## How to Install?
 * Installing Versella is realy easy and simple, just folow three steps and you are ready to use **Versella**